 Step 3: Get Support from Supplements

 Remember those telomeres I mentioned earlier?
 They’re the end caps on chromosomes that we must protect from stress.
 Here’s a simple way to achieve that — take omega-3 fatty acid supplements.
 A new study found that individuals who took omega-3 supplements had longer telomeres than those who did not.
-I recommend 1,000 to 2,000 mg daily of Calamarine, a stable, purified source of omega-3s.
+We recommend 1,000 to 2,000 mg daily of Calamarine®, a stable, purified source of omega-3s.

 - SAMe (pronounced “Sammy”) is an amino acid that occurs naturally in the human body.
 Research shows that SAMe eases depression symptoms by raising levels of dopamine and serotonin, the brain’s “feel good” chemicals.
 Try a daily dose of 1,600 mg.

 - Vitamin D3 is an important nutrient linked to everything from flu protection to strong bones and emotional health.
-I’ve found that many of my older patients are deficient in vitamin D3.
+Physicians often find that older patients are deficient in vitamin D3.
 The reason is that our ability to produce this nutrient with exposure to sunlight diminishes as we grow older.
-That’s why I recommend 1,000 IU (International Units) supplements for most middle-aged and older individuals.
+That’s why we recommend 1,000 IU (International Units) supplements for most middle-aged and older individuals.
 Or you can have your blood levels tested by your health-care provider, and adjust the dosage according to the results.

 If you’re taking other medications, discuss St. John’s wort, SAMe, and vitamin D with your health-care provider because these supplements may interact with certain drugs.
 Just remember, it can take four to six weeks for nutritional supplements to reach therapeutic levels in the body, so please be patient.

 For many people, the so-called golden years are tarnished by unnecessary worries or fears about things that may or may not be realistic.
-That’s why I strongly encourage my patients to focus on the positives, small as they may be, and avoid negatives whenever possible.
-Remember, aging is a natural part of the life cycle, and it can be just as enjoyable a time as any other if you know how to approach it.
+That’s why we stress the importance of focusing on the positives, small as they may be, and avoiding negatives whenever possible.
+Remember, aging is a natural part of the life cycle, and it can be just as enjoyable a time as any other—if you know how to approach it.